snokvist/splashscreen_rk/README.md

 ## Requirements

-Install the development toolchain and GStreamer components before building:
+Install the development toolchain and GStreamer components before building.
+Python 3 is also required so the build can extract the bundled demo asset:

 ```sh
 sudo apt-get update